0-SamboNZ-0/SupportArticles-docs/support/windows-server/windows-security/decommission-enterprise-certification-authority-and-remove-objects.md

 ### Remove all Certification Services objects from Active Directory

 > [!NOTE]
-> You should not remove certificate templates from Active Directory until after you remove all CA objects in the Active Directory forest.
+> You should not remove certificate templates from Active Directory unless you have decommissioned ALL CAs in the Active Directory forest and have removed all CA objects from Active Directory.

 To remove all Certification Services objects from Active Directory, follow these steps: